MitraSri/-VIRTUAL-TOUR-OF-KARNATAKA-USING-AUGMENTED-REALITY/README.md

 # -VIRTUAL-TOUR-OF-KARNATAKA-USING-AUGMENTED-REALITY
 This project presents a virtual tour experience of the Indian state of Karnataka using an augmented reality (AR) camera.
 Karnataka is renowned for its rich cultural heritage, historical monuments, picturesque landscapes, and diverse wildlife.
-The aim of this virtual tour is to provide users with an immersive and interactive experience, allowing them to explore Karnataka's prominent landmarks and natural beauty from the comfort of their own homes.
+This virtual tour aims to provide users with an immersive and interactive experience, allowing them to explore Karnataka's prominent landmarks and natural beauty from the comfort of their own homes.

 The virtual tour also includes interactive features, allowing users to engage with the environment.
 Users can manipulate the AR camera to change viewpoints, zoom in on specific elements, and interact with virtual objects, enhancing their exploration experience.
 Moreover, social sharing functionalities enable users to capture and share their virtual tour experiences with others, fostering a sense of community and encouraging further exploration of Karnataka.